Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Discussion and conclusion

 The expression for the amplitude-dependent correction to the dissipative conductivity is given by Eq.~(\ref{deltasigma}), which originates from the nonlinear correction to the \textit{first-harmonic} current.
 We found that the contribution mediated by the Higgs mode exhibits a resonance peak in the dissipative conductivity at \( \hbar \omega_{\rm ac} \simeq \Delta_0 \), and this peak becomes more pronounced with increasing ac amplitude (see Fig.~\ref{fig4}).
-This behavior may serve as an additional hallmark of the Higgs mode, complementing the well-known third-harmonic generation.
+This behavior may serve as an additional hallmark of the Higgs mode, at least in dirty-limit superconductors, complementing the well-known third-harmonic generation.
+Clean systems, on the other hand, require further investigation (Notably, Ref.~\cite{2025_Tsuji}, which appeared during the review process of this work, reports a similar resonance peak in both dirty and clean superconductors, attributed mainly to the Higgs mode and quasiparticles, respectively).
 In contrast, in the low-frequency regime \( \hbar \omega_{\rm ac} \ll \Delta_0 \), which is most relevant for practical superconducting devices, the Eliashberg and Higgs-mode contributions are relatively weak.
-In this regime, the nonlinear conductivity is dominated by the direct term \( \delta \sigma_1^{qqq} \), as illustrated in Figs.~\ref{fig4} and \ref{fig5}.
+In this regime, the nonlinear conductivity is dominated by the direct term \( \delta \sigma_1^{qqq} \), as illustrated in Figs.~\ref{fig4}.
 Figure~\ref{fig5} presents the amplitude dependence of the dissipative conductivity for various drive frequencies and temperatures.
-A crossover from positive to negative amplitude dependence is observed around \( \hbar \omega_{\rm ac} / \Delta_0 \simeq 0.0016 \).
-Above this crossover frequency, the amplitude-induced reduction in the dissipative conductivity becomes more pronounced with increasing frequency or decreasing temperature.
+A crossover from positive to negative amplitude dependence is observed around \( \hbar \omega_{\rm ac} / \Delta_0 \simeq 0.002 \) when $\Gamma/\Delta_0=10^{-3}$.
+Above this switching frequency $\omega_{\rm ac}^*$, the amplitude-induced reduction in the dissipative conductivity becomes more pronounced with increasing frequency or decreasing temperature.

+Interestingly, the switching frequency \( \omega_{\mathrm{ac}}^* \) exhibits a remarkable insensitivity to temperature [see Figs.~\ref{fig5}(c, d)], while being predominantly governed by the damping factor \( \Gamma \) [see Figs.~\ref{fig6}(c, d)].
+A deeper theoretical understanding of the origin of this behavior lies beyond the scope of the present work but represents an important avenue for future investigation.